 The development of web-based applications is a hot topic at the moment.
 Specialise in this area by selecting courses like Interactive Multimedia Development 1 & 2, Internet Applications to Business, Internet and Intranet Management, and Web-Based Systems.

-Game Design is a hot-topic.
-Many people have great game ideas, but will they work?
+Game Design is a hot-topic, and many people have great game ideas, but will they work?
 Does the technology support the ideas and dreams?
 What makes a game fun?
 How do you quickly create a prototype from a game idea?
 Get the answers to these questions and enhance your Game Design portfolio by studying the following courses: Entertainment Theories for Software Solutions and Software Architectures for Game Design, as well as Interactive Multimedia Development 1 & 2.

 Thesis Research Topics